 Christmas at the Zoo features new experiences, more lights and more nights than ever this year.
 The event kicks off Nov.
-19 and continues daily through Dec.
-30, 2022, closed only on Thanksgiving Day, Christmas Eve and Day.
-The Zoo opens at noon and Christmas at the Zoo activities go from 5-9pm, extended until 10pm on Fridays and Saturdays.
+18 and continues daily through Dec.
+30, 2023, closed only on Thanksgiving Day, Christmas Eve, and Day.
+The Zoo opens at noon and Christmas at the Zoo activities go from 5-9 p.m., extended until 10 pm on Fridays and Saturdays.

 Related Article: The Ultimate Guide to Holiday Fun around Indianapolis

 Santa’s Village is the largest recent addition to Christmas at the Zoo.
 Walking under a festive archway, visitors will feel like they’ve stepped inside a glittering snow globe as they discover the whimsical scene in the Bicentennial Pavilion.
 Guests can visit Santa’s Study to meet Kris Kringle or stop by Mrs. Claus’ Kitchen to see her preparing treats.
-New this year, Santa’s Favorite Tree will dance to the music of Trans-Siberian Orchestra, creating a perfect photo op for families and friends.
-And with a wild twist like only the Zoo can do, guests can also interact with wintertime animals, like dogs and penguins, or meet reindeer in Santa’s Barn.
+And with a wild twist like only the Zoo can do, guests can interact with wintertime animals, like dogs and penguins, or meet reindeer in Santa’s Barn.

 Christmas Light Displays

 As the sun sets, the Zoo will transform into a winter wonderland filled with colorful Christmas lights and displays.
 Near the front of the Zoo, the stunning Polar Pathway has become the most photo-worthy spot after dark and leads visitors down a glittering path into the rest of the Zoo.
 New this year, towering trees will beam with light, creating fantasy forests visitors can explore.
 Guests can activate the Dancing Lights display with the sounds of their voices or stop by We Three Trees for another fun family photo op.